 The Human-Centered Design and Communities of Practice to Improve Delivery of Home-based Tuberculosis Contact Investigation in Uganda Study (HCD CoP Study) aims to improve the quality of contact investigation in Uganda.
 In a previous trial (mHealth trial), we identified gaps in the tuberculosis contact investigation cascade in terms of implementation.
 In this study, we will utilize two innovative methodologies to address some of these gaps: Human Centered Design (HCD) and Communities of Practice (CoP).

-In the first phase of this study, we will explore stakeholder preferences for how contact investigation can be best
+In the first phase of this study, we explored stakeholder preferences for how contact investigation can be best

 delivered with a particular focus on improving the patient experience.
-At the end of this phase, we will have a well-defined implementation strategy for household contact investigation.
-We have partnered with a team of HCD design experts from IDEO.org to refine the implementation strategy.
-As of November 2019, we have completed our initial rounds of stakeholder interviews with plans to prototype implementation strategies in January 2020.
+At the end of this phase, we produced a well-defined implementation strategy for household contact investigation.
+We partnered with a team of HCD design experts from IDEO.org to create this implementation strategy.
+As of March 2022, we have completed our initial rounds of stakeholder interviews, prototyped implementation strategies and began Phase 2.

 For more information, see our publications page

 HCD CoP Team Members

 Coordinators: Amanda J Gupta, Patricia Turimumahoro

 Laboratory Technologist: Emmanuel Ochom

 Social Scientist: Joseph M. Ggita